 When the ground is lacking snow around the Town of Banff and Canmore, we have a few go-to places to find good snow for some winter fun.
 In Banff National Park, you’ll often find great snow conditions around Lake Louise.

-Our Top 20 Things to do in Banff in January
+Our Favourite Banff Activities in January

 We lived near Banff for decades (either Calgary or Canmore) and have been frequent visitors to Banff in January.
 It’s a special time to visit Banff and Kananaskis, as January is much quieter after the Christmas rush, but it’s every bit as beautiful.

-1. Sunshine Village Ski Resort
+1. Downhill Skiing at Sunshine Village Ski Resort

 Of the “Big 3” Banff ski resorts, Sunshine Village is my favorite.
 I love the wide open spaces and the incredible views of the Banff mountain peaks all around.
 Sunshine Village often opens for the season in November and by January all the chairlifts at Sunshine Village will be operational.

-2. Lake Minnewanka
+2. Skating on Lake Minnewanka

 Lake Minnewanka is one of the biggest and deepest lakes in Banff National Park and is one of the last to freeze over.
 You can expect to wait until late December or early January for ice skating on Lake Minnewanka.